flynn/flynn/docs/content/development.html.md

 ## Making code changes

-The development VM is configured to share the Flynn source code from your machine and mount it at `/vagrant`, meaning you can edit files locally on your machine and those changes will be visible inside the VM.
+The development VM is configured to share the Flynn source code from your machine and mount it inside the VM, meaning you can edit files locally on your machine and those changes will be visible inside the VM.

 Since Flynn is primarily written in Go, the source code needs to be inside a valid Go workspace.
-The development VM has a `GOPATH` of `$HOME/go` and the Flynn source code is symlinked from `/vagrant` to `$GOPATH/src/github.com/flynn/flynn`.
+The development VM has a `GOPATH` of `$HOME/go` and the Flynn source code is synchronized into `$GOPATH/src/github.com/flynn/flynn`.

 If you don't have a specific issue you are trying to fix, but are interested in contributing to the project, you should start by looking at GitHub issues labelled